jchomarat/jchomarat.github.io/_posts/2021-04-12-one-bash-rule-all.md

 	. ./utils/test.sh
 ```

+As you can see above, we are specifying *steps*, and each step call one of our *bash£ file.

-Having that, I can simply run on my terminal:
+So now, I can simply execute in my terminal:

 ```sh
 make test